Proving the Grothendieck--Teichm\"uller Conjecture for Profinite Spaces & The Galois Grothendieck Path Integral: Profinite Groups, Profinite Spaces and Cantor Sets

 where $x=(x_1,x_2,\cdots)$ and $y=(y_1,y_2,\cdots)$ are sequences in $\cC$.
 This is an ultrametric, meaning that:

 The Cantor set, (the set of infinite binary sequences with the product topology) plays a significant role in model theory, particularly in the study of types, theories, and topological dynamics.

 More precisely, points in $\cC$ correspond to models of propositional theories, where each bit decides the truth value of a propositional variable.
-This is important in proposition logic.
 In propositional Logic, the Cantor space is homeomorphic to the space of truth assignments for a countable set of propositional variables.
 Each sequence $(a_i)\in \cC$ assigns $a_i$ to the $i$-th variable.
-In particular the Cantor space is the space of models of the theory of $\mathbb{B}$, with clopen sets encoding finitary properties.
+In particular the Cantor space is the space of models of the theory of $\mathbb{B}$, where clopen sets encode finitary properties.

 \,

 Finally, the Cantor space is also central to studying automorphism groups of structures (e.g., the automorphism group of a countable dense linear order) and we will see that it plays a central role in Grothendieck's conjecture.